 Steve Manton – Trustee

 Steve is a highly successful international businessman and entrepreneur with a wealth of experience and expertise from within the egg industry.
-As IEF Chairman, Steve brings with him over 20 years knowledge of the global egg industry and has helped to develop the future direction of the International Egg Foundation.
+As an IEF Trustee, Steve brings with him over 20 years knowledge of the global egg industry and has helped to develop the future direction of the International Egg Foundation.

-Steve has visited the IEF project in eSwatini (formerly Swaziland) on many occasions and attended the official opening
+Steve has visited the IEF project in eSwatini (formerly Swaziland) on many occasions and attended the official opening ceremony

 of the Project Canaan egg farm in June 2016.
 After his visit, Steve